Skip to Main Content

 Overview

-Ally Bank launched in 2009 as a one-stop shop for online-only banking customers from coast to coast.
-It is known as an online bank that has nearly every type of account and offers a competitive yield.
-Ally Bank’s interest checking offers interest on all balances.
-You’ll need at least a $15,000 balance to earn the bank’s top checking yield.
+Ally is an online bank that has nearly every type of account.
+Ally Bank’s Spending account offers interest on all balances, with no requirements needed to earn the rate, though you’ll need at least a $15,000 balance to earn the bank’s top checking yield.

 Invest Rate Icon